Who Dares Challenge Cooper’s Safety Rules?

 We don't encourage it.
 We look for every opportunity to avoid it.
 We never take it lightly.
 But we don't categorically reject it either.

-Instead of teaching people to never even consider the possibility, and then possibly finding themselves in a situation they haven't been trained to handle, we should make it a part of our training, to ensure it's managed properly.
+Instead of teaching people to never even consider the possibility, and then possibly finding themselves in a situation where they have no choice, we should make all the risks and all the safeguards we need in such situations part of our training.

 Our Rule #2 - Never point your gun at anything you can't justify putting at risk.